 - Development flow

-- Test design/Use-cases/Test-cases—helps each user understand how specific functionality should work, helps QA’s to cover application with auto-tests and check test coverage percentage and to manually test library and then prepare a summary with testing results.
+- Test design/Use-cases/Test-cases—helps each user understand how specific functionality should work, helps QAs to cover application with automated tests, check test coverage percentage, and to manually test the library and then prepare a summary with testing results.

 Tech Stack for automated testing

-This two simple rules gives dev team at least some kind of confidence that the code will work properly (its development, we never can be sure about something working 100% right).
-If new contributors create PR’s without unit tests, then other participants or QA’s could (should, in a perfect world) help and do everything the right way.
-Codecov is a bot for GitHub that helps to get rid of developers PR’s without any tests attached, and karma-coverage-istanbul-reporter is a code coverage tool.
+These two simple rules give dev team at least some kind of confidence that the code will work adequately (its development, we can never be sure about something working 100% right).
+If new contributors create PRs without unit tests, then other participants or QAs could (should, in a perfect world) help and do everything the right way.
+Codecov is a bot for GitHub that helps to get rid of developers PRs without any tests attached, and karma-coverage-istanbul-reporter is a code coverage tool.

-E2E tests — Cypress.
-This type of tests covers the user behavior for each demo page and demo component.
-Full coverage with such tests helps to decrease time for manual pre-release and post-release testing.
+E2E tests: Cypress.
+This type of test covers the user behavior for each demo page and demo component.
+Full coverage with such tests helps to decrease the time for manual pre-release and post-release testing.

 Anything else what QA’s should pay attention to?
 Sure!

-- Don't spend a lot of time for reproducing a poorly described issue.
-Much better approach would be to ask author about the details directly.
+- Don't spend much time for reproducing a poorly described issue.
+A much better approach would be to ask the author about the details directly.
 Many contributors ignore any recommendations and issue templates, providing so little info without confirmation.

 - Build priorities for next releases according to the most popular issues/requests inside a repository, as fixing issues that users demand highly increases usage auditory.

-- Before creating a new release with huge change/new functionality, be sure that it doesn't break other components/services.
-Ask your collaborators and users about this in your public channels (Slack, Twitter, Telegram, etc.)
+- Before creating a new release with colossal change/new functionality, be sure that it doesn't break other components/services.
+Ask your collaborators and users about this in your public channels (Slack, Twitter, Telegram, etc.).

-- Many of paid services/libraries/tools are ready to provide free plans for Open Source.
-It gives to the development team more possibilities for promotion.
-Don't be afraid to ask related team for cooperation, we're all in the same boat.
+- Many paid services/libraries/tools are ready to provide free plans for Open Source.
+It gives the development team more possibilities for promotion.
+Don't be afraid to ask the related team for cooperation; we're all in the same boat.

-Testing open source libraries is a little bit different from testing other projects, at minimum it requires additional knowledge, which based on those technologies, which are being used in current lib.
-But it gives each involved engineer a possibility to grow much faster, than in other projects.
+Testing open source libraries is a little bit different from testing other projects, at a minimum it requires additional knowledge, which is based on those technologies, which are used in current lib.
+However, it gives each involved engineer a possibility to grow much faster than in other projects.

-Thank you, the one, who contributes to the Open Source.
-Together we can make world a better place :-)
+Thank you, the one who contributes to the Open Source.
+Together we can make the world a better place :)